-Remember, there are three clear and critical behaviors required to build consensus: Leadership, Facilitation, and Methodology.
+Remember, there are three clear and critical behaviors required to build consensus: Leadership, Facilitation, and Meeting Design.
 Embrace all three when you lead a group of people, and do the following:

 - Provide an agenda.
-Even if you deviate, at least have a planned road map that details how you expect to get us from the Introduction through the Wrap generating the deliverables your participants need to call your meeting successful.
+Even if you deviate, at least have a planned road map that details how you expect to get us from the Introduction through the Wrap generating the deliverables your participants need to build consensus and label your meeting successful.

 If you start embracing these three behaviors in every meeting you lead, you will be exponentially more successful.
 We guarantee it.